 Here’s a neat spot that I got really excited about when I first discovered it.
 Henderson Brewing Co. is a local brewery located, quite literally, off the beaten path.
 I regularly cycle along the West Toronto Rail Path, an urban walking and cycling route that runs alongside the train tracks in the west end of town, but it took me a few months to notice what I thought was an auto garage was actually a brewery.

 You can buy most of Henderson’s beers at the LCBO, but not all of them – and it’s fun to drink from the source, so to speak, and watch the trains pass.
 The area is interesting, as well.
 It’s currently an industrial/warehouse district, but it’s changing fast.
-The tenant next door, the Drake Commissary (yes – directly related to the well-known Drake Hotel), is the newest addition to the neighbourhood, and the gritty, graffitied Detroit-style building to the direct north is the soon-to-be home to the Museum of Contemporary Canadian Art (MOCCA).
+The tenant next door, the Drake Commissary (a restaurant/cafe related to the well-known Drake Hotel), is the newest addition to the neighbourhood, and the gritty, graffitied Detroit-style building to the direct north is the soon-to-be home to the Museum of Contemporary Canadian Art (MOCCA).

 In warmer weather, Henderson’s rolls up the garage doors for a summery open-air experience, but it’s open year-round.
 Enjoy the journey, have a pint, and take some to go!